OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-use-developer.md

 ## Find and understand the causes of technical debt in the module

-To see the causes of technical debt in the app, click the **Open module report** button in the side panel.
+To see the causes of technical debt in the module, click the **Open module report** button in the side panel.

 ![Open module report](images/use-report-ad.png)

-You can filter the report based on a specific app, module, category, when it was analyzed, the findings status, as well as specific users.
+You can filter the report based on your team(s), a specific app, module, category, when it was analyzed, the findings status, as well as specific users.

 ![Filters](images/use-filters-ad.png)